 - Relocate, upgrade, and elevate portions of Monument Road to address seasonal flooding of the existing roadway and maintain year-round access to BFSP - ➤ Restore existing disturbed and degraded areas within the Park and offset Project-related impacts to improve the health and function of the Tijuana Estuary including wetland, transitional, and upland habitats to complement improvements related to the Tijuana Estuary Tidal Restoration Program (TETRP) and TETRP II Phase I Projects.

-Maximize the resilience of Monument Road from the effects of future sea level rise
+Maximize the resilience of Monument Road from the effects of future sea level rise adjacent to and on the road.

 Project Benefits-Improved Hydrologic Connectivity